-In November 2016, we entered into a license agreement with the University of Illinois, or UIC, pursuant to which we obtained an exclusive, worldwide license to make, have made, use, import, sell and offer for sale of certain SERDs, including G1T48, covered by patent rights owned UIC.
+In November 2016, we entered into a license agreement with the University of Illinois, the University pursuant to which we obtained an exclusive, worldwide license to make, have made, use, import, sell and offer for sale of certain SERDs, including G1T48, covered by patent rights owned by the University.
 The rights licensed to us are for all fields of use.
+The November 2016 license agreement was amended in March 2017.

-Under the terms of the agreement we paid a one-time only, non-refundable upfront fee of \$500,000, and we are required to pay UIC low single-digit royalties on all net sales of products and a share of any sublicensing revenues.
+Under the terms of the agreement we paid a one-time only, non-refundable upfront fee of \$500,000, and we are required to pay the University low single-digit royalties on all net sales of products and a share of any sublicensing revenues.
 We are also obligated to pay annual maintenance fees, which are fully creditable against any royalty payments made by us.
-We may also be required to pay UIC milestone payments of up to an aggregate of \$2.625 million related to the initiation and execution of clinical trials and first commercial sale of a product in multiple countries.
-We are responsible for all future patent prosecution costs.
+We may also be required to pay the University milestone payments of up to an aggregate of \$2.625 million related to the initiation and execution of clinical trials and first commercial sale of a product in multiple countries.
+We will also be responsible for any future patent prosecution costs that may arise.

 The term of the license agreement will continue on a country-by-country basis until the later of (i) the expiration of the last valid claim within the patent rights covering the product in such country, (ii) the expiration of market exclusivity in such country and (iii) the 10th anniversary of the first commercial sale in such country.
-UIC may terminate the agreement in the event (i) we fail to pay any amount or make any report when required to be made and fail to cure such failure within 30 days after receipt of notice, (ii) we are in breach of any provision of the agreement and fail to remedy such breach within 45 days after receipt of notice, (iii) we make a report to UIC under the agreement that is determined to be materially false, (iv) we declare insolvency or bankruptcy or (v) we take any action that causes patent rights or technical information to be subject to any lien or encumbrance and fail to remedy within 45 days of receipt of notice.
+The University may terminate the agreement in the event (i) we fail to pay any amount or make any report when required to be made and fail to cure such failure within 30 days after receipt of notice, (ii) we are in breach of any provision of the agreement and fail to remedy such breach within 45 days after receipt of notice, (iii) we make a report to the University under the agreement that is determined to be materially false, (iv) we declare insolvency or bankruptcy or (v) we take any action that causes patent rights or technical information to be subject to any lien or encumbrance and fail to remedy within 45 days of receipt of notice.
 We may terminate the agreement at any time upon at least 90 days' written notice.
-Upon expiration or termination of the agreement, all rights revert to UIC.
+Upon expiration or termination of the agreement, all rights revert to the University.